davidchaoFSO/MDD1305/README.md

 * Added SQL dump to assets folder.
 It was left off 3.1

+###Notes for 3.2:

+* Style guide for user profile is the same as signup
+* User can now edit their user profile (again no input field validations yet; date input field only works in safari and opera at the moment)

 ---

 GitHub created for 1305 Mobile Device Deployment Online at Fullsail University